Josef Priller: With Jagdgeschwader 26 "Schlageter"

 In November 1940, the Geschwaderkommodore (wing commander) of Jagdgeschwader 26 "Schlageter" (JG 26—26th Fighter Wing), Adolf Galland, used his influence with the Ministry of Aviation (RLM—Reichsluftfahrtministerium) in Berlin and had Priller transferred to JG 26.
 JG 26 was named after Albert Leo Schlageter, a martyr cultivated by the Nazi Party.
 Priller arrived with JG 26 on 19 November, taking command of 1.
 Staffel, a squadron of I. Gruppe, as Staffelkapitän.
 On 16 June 1941, the RAF flew "Circus" No. 13, targeting Boulogne with six Blenheim bombers, escorted by six squadrons of fighter escort from No. 11 Group.
 The RAF attack was countered by I. Gruppe and JG 26's Stabsschwarm.
 During this engagement, Priller claimed a Spitfire and a Blenheim from No. 59 Squadron shot down.

 Between 16 June and 11 July 1941, Priller claimed 19 RAF aircraft, including 17 Spitfires.
 Priller's first claims of the year were made on 16 June.
 Fighter Command reported six losses, although British sources credit the loss of four to JG 26.
 Squadron Leader John Mungo-Park, commanding No. 74 Squadron, force-landed after combat.
 Pilot Officer D H Gage of No. 91 Squadron was killed over the Channel; both pilots were lost in action with an unstated unit.
 No. 1, No. 54 and No. 258 Squadrons reported one loss each.
 Sergeant A Nasswetter, a Czech pilot of the latter squadron, died of his wounds.

 On 7 July Priller claimed two Spitfires.
 Fighter Command reported three aircraft destroyed, and their pilots wounded.
-On 14 July, RAF "Circus" No. 48 targeted the Hazebrouck motor yards on.
+On 14 July, RAF "Circus" No. 48 targeted the Hazebrouck motor yards.
 The attack force of Blenheim bombers was escorted by Spitfire fighters.
 Priller attacked the fighters of No. 72 Squadron south of Dunkirk and shot down one of the Spitfires from dead ahead, taking his total to 40 aerial victories.
 Priller's adversary was Sergeant W M Lamberton in R7219, who was captured, wounded.
 For this achievement, Priller was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 20 July 1941.
 By this date, he had accumulated 41 aerial victories and was the 28th member of the German armed forces to be so honored.
 His 41st aerial victory had been claimed over another No. 72 Squadron Spitfire on 19 July 5 km off Dover.
 The presentation of the Oak Leaves was made by Adolf Hitler at the Wolf's Lair, Hitler's headquarters in Rastenburg.
 Two other Luftwaffe officers were presented with awards that day by Hitler, Major Günther Freiherr von Maltzahn and Major Günther Lützow were also awarded the Oak Leaves.